-In May 2013, Russian law enforcement killed a person near Moscow who was suspected of planning a terrorist attack and who had been presumably trained in the "tribal regions in Pakistan."11 Later, it was discovered that his name was lulai Davletbaev, and he was from Bashkiria.
+In May 2013, Russian law enforcement killed a person near Moscow who was suspected of planning a terrorist attack and who had been presumably trained in the "tribal regions in Pakistan."
+Later, it was discovered that his name was Iulai Davletbaev, and he was from Bashkiria.
 His helper, Robert Amerkhanov, was also from Bashkiria and most likely was an ethnic Bashkir.
 While Russian law enforcement was able to deal with these particular Bashkir jihadists, they were not successful in another case.
 Indeed, on the eve of the Sochi Olympics two jihadists were featured in a video on You Tube.
-They proclaimed that although from Dagestan, they actually belonged to Ansar al-Sunna and were responsible for the terrorist attack in Volgograd in January 2014.12 One might add that the North Caucasian resistance has tried to dissociate itself from al-Qaeda.
-One contributor to Kavkaz Center disapproved of the affiliation of al-Nusra to al-Qaeda.13 took place in Syria, the President of the United States stated that the "red line" had been crossed and the U.S. would strike the al-Assad regime.
+They proclaimed that although from Dagestan, they actually belonged to Ansar al-Sunna and were responsible for the terrorist attack in Volgograd in January 2014.
+One might add that the North Caucasian resistance has tried to dissociate itself from al-Qaeda.
+One contributor to Kavkaz Center disapproved of the affiliation of al-Nusra to al-Qaeda.

+While the terrorist attacks in themselves create problems for Moscow, the Kremlin dreads the prospect of terrorist attacks using chemical weapons or other weapons of mass destruction.
+This fear should be taken into account when observers calibrate the Kremlin's dealing with the civil war in Syria.
+When the massive use of chemical weapons took place in Syria, the President of the United States stated that the "red line" had been crossed and the U.S. would strike the al-Assad regime.
 Moscow protested and said that it was the jihadists who should be blamed; and observers noted that Moscow's proclamation was just a way of preventing a U.S. strike.
 The observers were undoubtedly correct in one important respect: the Kremlin did not want a major war in the Middle East-and a conflict with Syria would most likely entangle Iran and Israel, leading to a much broader conflict-and for a variety of other reasons.
 Still, one should not look at Moscow's policy just through this lens.
 The Kremlin people, while having no illusions about Assad have even fewer illusions about the jihadists and their willingness to use chemical weapons or any other weapons of mass destruction against their enemies.
 The Kremlin is afraid that those jihadists who decide to go back to Russia could either acquire the skills to deal with chemical weapons or actually bring them to Russia for terrorist attacks.
 One might add that Russian officials have the same fear as their Western counterparts.